kt81/.dotfiles/README.md

 Disclaimer
 ----------

-The scripts in this repository install certain amount of packages on running system automatically and use `sudo` as needed.
+The scripts in this repository will automatically install a certain number of packages on your system and use sudo as needed.
 If you want to customize and reuse this repo, please make sure that you understand what the scripts will do.